reginna-chao/nodejs-set-pdf-password/README.md

 1. Put the PDF file in `input` folder.

+2. (Optionally) Modify the settings in the .env file for "COMMON_PASSWORD" and "FILE_NAME_TEMPLATE".
+If not needed, please comment out or remove the line.

+3. To start the script:

+  - For Windows, double-click on `start.bat`.
+  - For Linux and MacOS, run `start.sh`.

-2. Run the script using the following command:
+  Alternatively, you can run the script using one of the following commands in your terminal:

 ``` bash
 yarn start